What Is Spyware?

 This software is used to monitor someone’s device activities and record the data from it.
 This data could include emails, texts, social media activity, web browsing history, passwords, and personal information.
 Often, people use monitoring spyware with bad intentions, but sometimes that isn’t the case.
 Parents use spyware every day to keep an eye on their children, making sure they are safe.

 Trojans are like a person in disguise, they aren’t what they appear to be.
 Trojans are often portrayed as real apps, documents, or software.
 This is done in order to fool people into downloading it.
-This spyware is known for corrupting data files and causing a device’s system to run slowly or malfunction.
+This malicious software is known for corrupting data files and causing a device’s system to run slowly or malfunction.

 How Does Spyware Work?